 Six of Wands yes or no

 The Six of Wands shows triumph, victory, and success in your endeavors.
 It suggests a person feeling exalted because of winning and finding the inspiration needed to move forward.
 Good news is the overall feeling in the presence of this card.
 The answer is yes.

-Keywords: tarot cards, tarot meanings, Six of Wands tarot card, reversed meaning
+Keywords: tarot cards, tarot meanings, what does Six of Wands tarot card mean, reversed meaning

 Help us improve